 In February of 1960, nine black students from Friendship Jr. College refused to leave the lunch counter after being denied service at McCrory’s Five and Dime.
-Their bold move was one of the first of many sit-in protests that soon became a vital part of the Civil Rights Movement.
+Their bold move was one of the first of many sit-in protests that became vital to the Civil Rights Movement.

-Though the students were arrested for not leaving the premises, their actions garnered nationwide attention and set the stage for similar protests that would continue throughout the nation for more than a year.
+The students were arrested for not leaving the premises, but their actions garnered nationwide attention.
+They set the stage for similar protests that would continue nationwide for over a year.

 Visiting this historic site allows current residents and tourists to honor the Friendship Nine and their significant contribution to civil rights.

 13. Freedom Walkway

 Address: 139 E Main St, Rock Hill, SC 29730, United States